-Our new 2019-25 Learning and Teaching strategy seeks to prioritize the gaps in outcomes between groups, and to ultimately eliminate them.
+Our Learning and Teaching strategy seeks to prioritize the gaps in outcomes between groups, and to ultimately eliminate them.
 The implementation of the strategy looks to address this area in a number of ways, first and foremost with a revision of the planning and delivery of our teaching to ensure all mechanisms support all students.
-The implementation of this strategy has already begun with the offering of a Learning and Teaching elective to our level 5 students, where students from underrepresented groups investigated and came up with examples to support this area of development.
-During the 2018-19 academic year we also piloted a revised teaching observation scheme, where students' learning was observed and measured.
-We plan to fully roll out these new processes, and further measure and support individual student attainment commencing with the 2019-20 academic year.

 Building on the success of our Self Employment Entrepreneurship Diversity Scheme (SEEDS), a mentoring scheme focused primarily on neuro-diversity which has run for a number of years with significant success, similar schemes will be developed and targeted specifically at students from diverse ethnic backgrounds as well as other minority groups such as Care Leavers and Mature students.
-We endeavour to pilot this scheme in 2019/20 with the view to rolling it out officially in 2020/21.